 Why would people relocate to Hawaii?

 A major reason a lot of people decide to reside in Hawaii is the lifestyle.
 Life in Hawaii is calm and laid back, with things happening at a slower pace.
-Enjoy proximity to the center of activity and shopping, restaurants, and cultural events?
-Then you might enjoy this East Hawaii condo the features oceanfront views.
+Enjoy proximity to the center of activity and shopping, restaurants, and cultural events.
+Then you might enjoy this East Hawaii condo that features oceanfront views.

 Is it dangerous to live in Hawaii?